raganwald/raganwald.github.com/_posts/2017-07-22-ownership.md

   //=>
 ```

 This snippet does not log `Return to Forever`.
-Although javaScript's built-in behaviour attempts to close the iterator created by our generator function, it never invokes the code we wrote to close all the iterators.
+Although JavaScript's built-in behaviour attempts to close the iterator created by our generator function, it never invokes the code we wrote to close all the iterators.

 One sure way to close all the iterators is to take 100% control of `zipWith`.
 Instead of writing it as a generator function, we can write it as a function that returns an iterable object: